-As is taught in community services courses, one of the basic necessities for people is housing, with a housing support worker assisting people to find and secure suitable properties for their needs.
+As is taught in community services courses, one of the necessities for people is housing, with a housing support worker assisting people in finding and securing suitable properties for their needs.
 An annual salary in the region of $75K is as financially rewarding as it is from a professional point of view.

 Women & Children Case Worker